m-reuter/arpackpp/README.md

   Library (STL).

-- Provides an interface between ARPACK and solvers in SuperLU, LAPACK, UMFPACK, and CHOLMOD to solve eigenvalue problems (specifically shift invert methods).
+- Provides an interface between ARPACK and solvers in SuperLU, LAPACK, UMFPACK and CHOLMOD to solve eigenvalue problems (specifically shift invert methods).

 - Use of templates for optimal performance.